 When building the original part of the estate, Pamela was razzed about being such a perfectionist that the estate was dubbed Pamelot, a satire on Camelot.
 Although intended as an insult, the name stuck!
 Several years later when the farm was built it was naturally called The Farm at Pamelot.
 The Farm at Pamelot has been in operation, under Pamela's leadership, for twenty-five years offering riding lessons, boarding, summer camp and special events.
 In 2013, she and her daughters took a trip through France, including The Loire Valley and Champagne, and visited many small estate wineries and champagne houses.
 That was the beginning of her desire to add a winery to The Farm at Pamelot.
 In 2017 her life took an unexpected major turn and she directed her energies and emotions into the beginnings of what is now Painted Horse Winery and Vineyards.
 Pamela plowed and prepped the fields and planted every vine herself.
-She says she found solace in the vines, which is now the title of her next book.
+She says she found solace in the vines.

 Pamela has four grown children, all whom work along side her, and three grandchildren who play freely at the farm everyday.
 She is an award-winning author with three published books, but today when asked what she does for a living she says, “I’m a farmer.”